8 Fundamentals of Commercial Property Investing for Beginners

 Generally, the higher the tenant grade, the lower the CAP.
 However, while the CAP might be lower, higher grade tenants are often lower risk.

-The role of property management in commercial real estate is a bit different than residential property management.
-A commercial property manager will have different responsibilities, depending on the type of property.
+The role of property management in commercial real estate is slightly different from residential property management.
+A commercial property manager will have different responsibilities depending on the type of property.
 For example, an owner will usually not have a property manager for triple net leases.

-Additionally, how much is expected out of a property manager, will greatly influence the rate they are paid.
-If the owner takes a completely hands-off or passive approach, then the cost of property management will be higher.
+Additionally, how much is expected of a property manager, which will greatly influence the rate at which they are paid.
+If the owner takes an entirely hands-off or passive approach, then the cost of property management will be higher.

 Investor assistance is provided by an industry expert, as well as their property teams, to actively explore other real estate market opportunities.

-• Some commercial investments will also offer Property Team asset management opportunities (so that you can take a more passive investment approach).
+• Some commercial investments will also offer property team asset management opportunities (so you can take a more passive investment approach).

-• You will gain the additional value of knowing that there are local experts on the ground, who will provide their direct input and apply their expertise to your commercial investment.
+• You will gain the additional value of knowing that local experts on the ground will provide direct input and apply their expertise to your commercial investment.

 • Leverage the knowledge of an experienced investor when choosing a commercial real estate property.